-Why are we telling you this soul-destroying stat?
-To drive home that, in this day and age, marketers need to utilise every single component of an email campaign if they want to stand out from the crowd and boost open-rates - including the often neglected preheader text.
+Because we want to drive home that, in 2018, marketers need to utilise every single component of an email campaign if they want to stand out from the crowd and boost open-rates—including the often neglected preheader text.

-That's why we’ve taken a break from subject line hacks and email copy tip-offs to explore some useful tips for nailing email preheader text.
+That’s why we’ve taken a break from subject line hacks and email copy tips to explore some useful best practices when it comes to nailing email preheader text.

 Always think about your email’s preheader in conjunction with its subject line, and vice versa.
-Reason being, the two sit side by side in an inbox, and are therefore registered in a recipient's mind in relation to one another.
-These two components are a team, therefore need to work together to pique subscribers' interest and get that email opened!
+Reason being, the two sit side by side in an inbox, and are therefore registered in a recipient’s mind in relation to one another.
+These two components are a team, therefore need to work together to pique subscribers’ interest and get your email opened.

 If you want your preheader text to be unique from your email copy, don’t panic; there are ways to make sure this text is no longer visible once the email has been opened.
-(Ways to do this include HTML and CSS hacks, or even matching the colour of the text with the email's background colour to make it invisible.
-Read more about this by clicking here.).
+(Ways to do this include HTML and CSS hacks, or even matching the colour of the text with the email’s background colour to make it invisible.
+Read more about this by checking out this Litmus post).